DnsZhou/Coursework-AdvProgramJava/README.md

-# Coursework-DistributedAlgorithm
+# Coursework-AdvProgramJava
-Coursework for Distributed Algorithm
+Coursework for Advanced Programming for JAVA

+please refer to src\uk.ac.ncl.tongzhou.advancedjava.test.CarRentalCompanyTest for the main function test.